 Table of Contents

-Bulimia nervosa recovery can come with many physical and psychological impacts.
-If you are suffering from bulimia, your healthcare team will work to progress through the treatment that is right for you.
+Bulimia nervosa recovery can come with mental and physical symptoms.
+If you are suffering from bulimia, your healthcare team will work with you to help you achieve a full and lasting recovery.

 Treatment for bulimia nervosa typically includes: